Eric Gansworth

-Eric Gansworth is a Haudenosaunee novelist, poet and visual artist.
+Eric Gansworth (born 1965) is a Haudenosaunee novelist, poet and visual artist from New York.
+He is a citizen of the Onondaga Nation and Tuscarora descendant.

 Early life

-Gansworth was born in 1965 and is an enrolled citizen of the Onondaga Nation; however, he grew up in the Tuscarora Nation as a descendant of one of two Onondaga women present among the Tuscarora at the foundation of the nation in the 18th century.
+Gansworth was born in 1965 and is an enrolled citizen of the Onondaga Nation, belonging to the Eel Clan.
+He grew up in the Tuscarora Nation as a descendant of one of two Onondaga women present among the Tuscarora at the foundation of the nation in the 18th century.
 Gansworth originally qualified in electroencephalography, considered a profession useful to his nation; however, he went on to study literature and to continue a lifelong interest in painting and drawing.

 Work

 Gansworth has written five novels, including the award-winning Mending Skins (2005) and Extra Indians (2010).
 In all his novels, illustrations form an integral part of the reading experience.
 His critically acclaimed first young adult novel, If I Ever Get out of Here, deals with the friendship between two boys, one a resident of the Tuscarora Nation, the other living on the nearby Air Force base.
 In a starred review, Booklist stated that the book succeeded in "sidestepping stereotypes to offer two genuine characters navigating the unlikely intersection of two fully realized worlds."

 Gansworth states that growing up he was struck by an absence of images of contemporary Native American life to use as drawing practice, noting that "I could offer images from the Planet of the Apes, The Towering Inferno, Spiderman and, of course, Batman, but I had a critical shortage of Indian drawings."
 Subsequently, in his literary studies he was again critical of the lack of American Indian authored texts offered on his courses.
 Much of his current literary and artistic drive can be seen as attempting to overcome this lack of attention.
 Gansworth himself sees the two themes most important to his work as being "the ways history informs the present" and also a strong interest in entertainment culture.

 Critic Susan Bernardin has analyzed Gansworth's writing via Gerald Vizenor's concept of survivance, suggesting that his novel Mending Skins "suggests how Native peoples reimagine patterns of loss into new stories, especially through humored stories of survivance."

-His 2020 non-fiction book, Apple (Skin to the Core) won a Michael L. Printz honor for best young adult writing.
+His nonfiction book Apple (Skin to the Core) (2000" won a Michael L. Printz honor for best young adult writing.